Genesis Sleep Disorders Center

 Sleep studies, called polysomnography, are conducted with patients who show signs of sleep disorders to diagnose a particular condition such as Sleep Apnea, Periodic Limb Movements of Sleep, Insomnia, Parasomnias, and Narcolepsy.

 The Sleep Disorders Center at Genesis Medical Center in Davenport opened in 1982.
-Our lab is a fully accredited center with neurologists and a pulmonologist specializing in sleep medicine.
+Our lab is an Accredited Member Center by the American Academy of Sleep Medicine.
+The Center has neurologists and a pulmonologist specializing in sleep medicine.
 Our technologists have completed a 2 yr program earning an associates degree in Applied Science with a registry in Polysomnography.
 If you have any questions about sleep disorders or any of our clinics, you can call 563-421-1525.

-Genesis Medical Center, Illini Campus Sleep Center is also accredited and staffed by registered technologists knowledgeable in patient education, testing, and treatment for those suffering from sleep disorders.
-For more information about the Illini Sleep campus call 309-281-2440 to speak with a registered technologist.
+Genesis Medical Center, Silvis Campus Sleep Center is also an Accredited Member Center by the American Academy of Sleep Medicine.
+The Silvis location is staffed by registered technologists knowledgeable in patient education, testing, and treatment for those suffering from sleep disorders.
+For more information about the Silvis Sleep campus call 309-281-2440 to speak with a registered technologist.